connectomicslab/connectomemapper3/docs/installation.rst

 Manual installation
 ---------------------------------------

-Installation of the Connectome Mapper 3 has been facilicated through the distribution of a BIDSApp relying on the Docker software container technology.
+Installation of the Connectome Mapper 3 has been facilitated through the distribution of a BIDSApp relying on the Docker software container technology.

 * Open a terminal

 * Get the latest release of the BIDS App::

-  $ docker pull sebastientourbier/connectomemapper-bidsapp:latest
+  $ docker pull sebastientourbier/connectomemapper-bidsapp:3.0.0-beta

 * To display all docker images available::

   $ docker images

-You should see the docker image "connectomemapper-bidsapp" with tag "latest" is now available.
+You should see the docker image "connectomemapper-bidsapp" with tag "3.0.0-beta" is now available.

 The Connectome Mapper 3 BIDSApp Manager (GUI)